MayaTal/Checkers/README.md

 # Checkers
-Amrican Checkers game implemented in C# at .NET framework 2.0
+Checkers game implemented in C# at .NET framework 2.0

 # Instructions
 + select size of game board.